yasardelibas/WellWell/README.md

 A safety layer between the medication label and the person taking it.

-MedGuard scans medication labels, identifies active ingredients against trusted drug data, detects duplicate active ingredients across the medications a person already takes, and keeps reminders and adherence history.
+WellWell scans medication labels, identifies active ingredients against trusted drug data, detects duplicate active ingredients across the medications a person already takes, and keeps reminders and adherence history.
 It is not a diagnostic tool and never changes medication instructions.